 For the full, step-by-step instructions on how to do the bag drag to Cozumel, please check out this related post, next.

-Taking the Ferries if you tend to get seasick
+Taking the Cozumel Ferry if you tend to get seasick

 For the most part, the ferry crossings are pretty stable and comfortable rides.